beameio/defcon2019/README.md

 # Abstract
 In recent years, out-of-band PIN codes usage for matching/pairing/authentication gained popularity.
 Those codes are used for a variety of use-cases from claiming ownership of an IoT device to document sharing.
 The codes are usually four to six characters, numeric or alphanumeric.
-A problem with this approach was recently reported as a security problem in a mobile health care application called Vivy which is used by a group of a healthcare insurance carriers in Germany, claiming that the design was fundamentally insecure.
-Are all 4-6 digit PIN codes insecure ?
+A security problem with this approach was recently reported in a mobile health care application called Vivy which is used by a group of a healthcare insurance carriers in Germany, claiming that the design was fundamentally insecure.
+Are all 4-6 digit PIN codes insecure?
 What if alphanumeric is used?
-We will demonstrate that a single knowledge factor (PIN code) cannot be secured, without a stack of additional layers.
-We further examine alternatives of implementation of a secure method, identify key challenges, and propose a novel, simple to implement solution for rate limiting of these hypersensitive API endpoints.
+We will demonstrate that a single knowledge factor (PIN code) cannot be secure without a stack of additional layers.
+We further examine alternatives of implementation, identify key challenges, and propose a novel, simple to implement solution for rate limiting of these hypersensitive API endpoints.

 # Introduction
 We examine some vulnerabilities for existing out-of-band PIN codes for a variety of authentication and authorization use cases.
 We propose a novel, simple to implement, stateless alternative that uses a variable cost proof-of-work primitive to limit the rate of brute force attacks.